A Suicide Bomber Driving An Ambulance Has Killed Dozens Of People In Kabul

-A suicide bomber detonated explosives packed into an ambulance near a group of embassies and government buildings in the northwest neigborhood of Shar-e Naw.
+A suicide bomber detonated explosives hidden in an ambulance near a group of embassies and government buildings in the northwest neigborhood of Shar-e Naw.

 The attacker used the emergency vehicle as a guise to pass an initial security checkpoint, according to a spokesperson for the Interior Ministry, detonating the explosives when he reached a second checkpoint.